How To Cute Up Your Corduroy

 The 70s corduroy trend is back and it’s the perfect fabric for fall and winter

-A versatile fabric, while pants are a popular way to weave corduroy into your look, there’s so much more you can do with this trend.
 If you’re looking for major retro vibes, check out iconic actress Diane Keaton in the ‘70s.
 She loved wearing head-to-toe corduroy.
 To channel her style, wear a corduroy suit paired with a graphic or logo tee.
 You can also work it with a solid shirt for a more professional setting.

 If matching sets aren’t your jam, try pairing your corduroy backpack with a leather jacket or blazer over high-waisted mom jeans.
 Adding in that splash of texture with your accessorizing will help you nail the trend without trying too hard.

-Men can also get in on this ‘70s trend.
-Try opting for a pair of corduroy pants or a jacket to add texture and character to your look.
-Keep it simple, don’t clash colors or fabrics—unless you really want to that is.
-You could even wear a corduroy suit with straight-leg pants—like Harry Styles.
-It screams suave.
-Don’t forget your dress shoes for this look.
+Try opting for a single pair of corduroy pants or a jacket to add texture and character to your look.
+Keep it simple, without clashing colors or fabrics—unless you really want to, that is.

 Share on social media how you’re working the corduroy trend by tagging your post with #LifeUnzipped.